open-crosspost/open-crosspost-proxy-service/memory-bank/productContext.md

 5. Proxy posts the tweet using the user's credentials
 6. Proxy returns success/failure response to client

+### Media Upload Flow

+1. Client application prepares media file (image or video)
+2. Client sends media to proxy's media upload endpoint
+3. Proxy handles the appropriate upload process based on file size and type
+4. For large files, proxy manages chunked upload process
+5. For videos, proxy monitors processing status
+6. Proxy returns media ID to client for use in tweets
+7. Client can optionally set alt text for accessibility

 ## Value Proposition

 1. **Enhanced Security**: Properly secured OAuth implementation with no token exposure